 I love living life outdoors.
-Cycling during the day; exploring new lands; acquanting myself with new cultures and choosing the most amazing scenes of nature as a back drop to my one man tent when wild camping each night.
+Cycling during the day and wild camping at night; exploring new lands, acquainting myself with new cultures and choosing the most amazing scenes of nature, as a backdrop to my small solo tent.

-But wild camping in foreign lands is a scary experience for me.
-All is good until I get into my sleeping bag at night and lie thinking about the days experiences and wondering what will come tomorrow.
-Then I hear a noise outside in the blackness and my serenity is gone replaced instead with a soaring heart rate preparing my body for fight or flight.
+But wild camping in foreign lands is also a scary experience for me.
+Snuggling into my sleeping bag at night, I enjoy thinking about the days experiences with wonder of what will come tomorrow.
+Then I hear a noise outside my tent and my serenity is gone, replaced instead with a soaring heart rate preparing my body for fight or flight.

-Most nights I lie awake scared.
-Sure the sounds outside my tent are from animals which will eat me during the night.
-In these last moments of life each night I think of the years I’ve lived, the mistakes I’ve made, the people I love and the ones I’ve lost.
+Most nights I lie awake, concerned the sounds outside my tent are from animals which will surely eat me during the night.
+In these possible last moments of life each night, I think of the years I’ve lived, the mistakes I’ve made, the people I’ve loved and the ones I’ve lost.

-When in Bosnia and Herzegovina I meet a young couple, Pablo and Ilze, who are cycling around the world also.
-They are heading in the same direction towards Turkey so we set off together.
+While cycling around Bosnia and Herzegovina, I meet a couple, Pablo and Ilze, who are cycling around the world also.
+They are heading in the same direction as me, towards Turkey, so we continue together for some miles.

-Up until this point I}ve always cycling on my own so I’ve no refernce to how it will be cycling with company.
+Until this point, I’ve always cycled the world on my own, so I’ve no idea how it will be cycling with company.

-Our first night wild camping together, we pitch our tents in a valley belongng to the Herzegovina hills and home to a great many wolf.
+On our first night of wild camping together, we pitch our tents in a valley of the Herzegovina hills, which is home to wolves.

-Exhausted I fall asleep quickly but I’m awakened with my tent shaking.
+I am exhausted from the days cycling and I fall asleep quickly, but am awakened with my tent shaking.

 MY GOD!!!
-THE ANIMAL OUT THERE MUST BE HUGE TO BE SHAKING THE TENT LIKE THIS!
+THE ANIMAL OUT THERE MUST BE SO BLEEPING HUGE TO BE SHAKING THE TENT LIKE THIS!

-My irrational fears skip over the fact it’s most likely a small animal brushing off the tent ropes rather than a big one shaking the tent!
-I immediately become as small as I can in the middle of my wee one man tent.
-This is survival instinct for that animal out there could very well bite a chunk off me by sinking its teeth through my tent walls!
+Survival instinct kicks in and I immediately become as small as I can in the middle of my tent.
+That animal out there could very well bite a chunk off me by sinking its teeth through my tent walls!

-In next second I’m screaming, “SOMETHINGS SHAKING MY TENT!”, unable to control myself any longer.
+In the next second I’m screaming, unable to control myself any longer, “SOMETHINGS SHAKING MY TENT!”,

 Ilza calls out, “Pablo’s coming over to check”.

-I hear Pablo’s footsteps towards my tent and with his flash-light reassures me there is nothing there.
+I hear Pablo’s footsteps towards my tent and see his flash-light and his voice eassures me that there is nothing there.

 I feel a high level of embarrassment as he explains it was probably a rabbit touching the bottom of the tents ropes.